ElyOshri/Touch-Portal-Yeelight-Plugin/README.md

 If non of the devices show up in Touch Portal make sure that Lan Control is enabled in the Yeelight app, This link should help to turn it on: https://getyeti.webflow.io/posts/how-to-control-yeelight-and-your-smarthome-with-yeti

+## Plugin Settings
+* State Update Delay: The Time It Takes For States To Update.
+* Discover Devices Delay: The Time It Takes To Discover New Devices.
+* Enable Disconnected Devices: If Your Devices Have A Low Connection This Would Keep Them Connected At All Time("On" or "Off").
+* Enable Log: If You Want To Troubleshoot This Would Create A Log("On" or "Off") .
+* Enable Auto Update: If You Want The Plugin To Search For A New Version Every Time It Starts("On" or "Off")

 Any Donations are welcome at www.paypal.me/ElyOshri and maybe soon Killer_BOSS would also open one